Global Gluttons

 Top of a whole La Viña burnt cheesecake

-Restaurants around the world are even helping to spread the cheesecake love.
+Restaurants around the world are helping spread the cheesecake love.
 For example, Toro Bravo, a tapas restaurant in Portland, Oregon created their own twist on the La Viña cheesecake, with a dessert called Basque Burnt Cheesecake “La Viña”.

 Is it the same?
 Not exactly.
 Is it good?
 Definitely!